mikeperry-tor/vanguards/README_SECURITY.md

 closely with something like [Munin](http://munin-monitoring.org/) or other reliability monitoring software.

+If you use bridges, you should monitor their uptime as well, and replace them if they go down.

 We are also [investigating adding heuristics to detect suspicious connection activity](https://github.com/mikeperry-tor/vanguards/issues/23) in the bandguards component.
 Patches and testing are welcome.